-- A reasonable degree of glossy finish on a sleeve is acceptable.
+- The sleeves completely cover the entire card, leaving no portion sticking out of the open end. - The sleeves are not reflective enough to be used to clearly determine the faces of cards that remain in the deck. - A reasonable degree of glossy finish on a sleeve is acceptable.
 For example, if a player can identify the card type, due to the contrast in card frames between Pokémon, Energy, and Trainer cards, the sleeves are permitted for use.
 However, players and judges should take extra precautions to ensure that no advantage is gained by this reflection. - Sleeves that create a mirror-like surface, where the exact card above it is clearly distinguishable, are not permitted.
-For example, if the player can identify the exact card using the reflection from the sleeve below it, those sleeves are not permitted. - Each card sleeve contains only one card. - The use of sleeves with any form of pattern or artwork on the back of the sleeve is strictly prohibited at all Premier Events, unless the sleeve is an official Pokémon sleeve, where the color along all four edges of the sleeve is identical. - The Head Judge of a non-Premier Event has the final say over whether or not art-backed sleeves may be used at that tournament.
-Inappropriate sleeve images (as determined by the Head Judge) are strictly prohibited. - Players may use inner sleeves inside their normal sleeves as long as they follow all other sleeve rules and they do not create a marked card situation.
+For example, if the player can identify the exact card using the reflection from the sleeve below it, those sleeves are not permitted. - Each card sleeve contains only one card. - The use of sleeves with any form of pattern or artwork on the back of the sleeve is strictly prohibited at all Premier Events, unless the sleeve is an official Pokémon sleeve, where the color along all four edges of the sleeve is identical. - The Head Judge of a non-Premier Event has the final say over whether art-backed sleeves may be used at that tournament.
+Inappropriate sleeve images (as determined by the Head Judge) are strictly prohibited. - Players may use inner sleeves inside their normal sleeves if they follow all other sleeve rules and they do not create a marked card situation.